 I was so so happy when I discovered BookShark, because other than it, I didn’t know of a secular boxed curriculum.
 I have since found more secular curriculum, though not necessarily boxed curriculum.

-I don’t want to take a curriculum and work around a religion, I want it secular – open and go, especially for what you pay for it.
+I don’t want to take a curriculum and work around a religion, I want it secular – open and go, especially for what you pay for some curriculum.

-You can get workbooks that are without religion, which if you aren’t looking for a full curriculum, or are an eclectic homeschooler.
+You can get workbooks that are without religion, which if you aren’t looking for a full curriculum, or are an eclectic homeschooler, works great.
 We used this method for our first couple years and are back to this method and it’s great for us, especially as I have gotten more confident in homeschooling.